Pitaya: Dragon fruit, Selenicereus

 The fruit normally weighs from 150 to 600 g; some may reach 1 kg.
-Early imports from Colombia to Australia were designated "Hylocereus ocampensis" (or "Cereus repandus", the red fruit) and "Cereus triangularis" (supposedly, the yellow fruit).
+Early imports from Colombia to Australia were designated "Hylocereus ocampensis" (or "Cereus repandus", the red fruit) and "Cereus triangularis" (supposedly, the yellow fruit or the three-sided cross-section of the stem).

 Cultivation

 After a thorough cleaning of the seeds from the pulp of the fruit, the seeds may be stored when dried.
 The ideal fruit is unblemished and overripe.

 Seeds grow well in a compost or potting soil mix – even as a potted indoor plant.
 Pitaya cacti usually germinate after between 11 and 14 days after shallow planting.
 As they are cacti, overwatering is a concern for home growers.
 As their growth continues, these climbing plants will find something to climb on, which can involve putting aerial roots down from the branches in addition to the basal roots.
 Once the plant reaches a mature 10 lb in weight, the plant may flower.

 Commercial plantings can be done at high density with between 1100 and 1350 /ha.
 Plants can take up to 60 months/260 weeks to come into full commercial production, at which stage yields of 20 to 30 MT can be expected.

 Pitaya flowers bloom overnight and usually wilt by the evening.
 They rely on nocturnal pollinators such as bats or moths for fertilization.
-Self-fertilization will not produce fruit in some species and while cross-breeding has resulted in several "self-fertile" varieties, cross-pollinating with a second, genetically distinct plant of the same species generally increases fruit set and quality.
+Self-fertilization will not produce fruit in some species and while crossbreeding has resulted in several "self-fertile" varieties, cross-pollinating with a second, genetically distinct plant of the same species generally increases fruit set and quality.
 This limits the capability of home growers to produce the fruit.
 However, the plants can flower between three and six times per year depending on growing conditions.
 Like other cacti, if a healthy piece of the stem is broken off, it may take root in the soil and become its own plant.

-The plants can endure temperatures up to 40 C and short periods of frost, but will not survive long exposure to freezing temperatures.
-The cacti thrive most in USDA zones 10–11, but may survive outdoors in zone 9a or 9b.
+The plants can endure temperatures up to 40 C and short periods of frost but will not survive long exposure to freezing temperatures.
+The cacti thrive most in USDA zones 10–11 but may survive outdoors in zone 9a or 9b.

 Selenicereus has adapted to live in dry tropical climates with a moderate amount of rain.
 In numerous regions, it has escaped cultivation to become a weed and is classified as an invasive weed in some countries.

 Pests and diseases

 Stems and fruits are susceptible to several diseases caused by fungi, bacteria, a nematode, and a virus.
 Overwatering or excessive rainfall can cause the flowers to drop and fruit to rot.
 The bacterium Xanthomonas campestris causes the stems to rot.
 Dothiorella fungi can cause brown spots on the fruit.
 Other fungi known to infect pitaya include Botryosphaeria dothidea, Colletotrichum gloeosporioides and Bipolaris cactivora.
-Pitayas are common in international trade and so pests are constantly moved with the fruits.
-Pitayas are less hospitable to larval development, retarding full size and full visibility to the scanner.